How to make a small area of garden look nice

 I thought it might be easier to garden in containers and so we decided a make a Mediterranean style courtyard, not so easy in the north of England with it’s cold winters and late springs.

 There is no doubt that if you unclutter any area it will look bigger.
 I wanted the sense of space but I also wanted color and lots of planting.
-So I started with a completly empty area and then added pots and things, putting them as close to the walls as I could.
+So I started with a completely empty area and then added pots and things, putting them as close to the walls as I could.
 Also the walls themselves have been used as planting areas allowing me to get different heights for my plants which creates a feeling that the area is much bigger than it is.

 We dug into the slope of the garden to level it out, by hand, we could have used a digger, but the builder’s lads were confident they could do it.
 They didn’t realise there was a 100 tons to move.
 As we dug back, we realised that we were going to need quite a flight of steps to allow access to the rest of the garden.